 Precision oncology using next-generation sequencing accelerates targeted therapy treatment selection and improves patient outcomes.
 NGS is involved throughout the development continuum for targeted treatments – from translational research to companion diagnostics testing.

 Here, we share stories of how NGS technology has enabled personalized oncology to improve patient outcomes.
-We are currently sharing stories about pediatric cancers.
+We are currently sharing stories from pediatric precision oncology clinical research, including an NTRK fusion case.
 Please revisit this page regularly for new stories.

 At 4-months old, Maddie Pagel was diagnosed with choroid plexus carcinoma (CPC), a rare and aggressive pediatric brain cancer that had spread down her spine and into her spinal fluid.